adil-faiyaz98/accelerated-spark-gpu/GETTING_STARTED.md

 - Ensure Java 11+ is installed
 - Check SBT is in your PATH
+- Verify Git is installed and accessible
-- For GPU acceleration, install NVIDIA drivers
+- For GPU acceleration, install NVIDIA drivers and CUDA